-Amberley Green is a 133-acre park, located at Ridge and Galbraith Roads, designated for use only by Village residents.
+Amberley Green is a 133-acre park, located at Ridge and Galbraith Roads, designated for use as a public park.
 A former golf course, it's a place to enjoy walking or running amidst beautiful views of rolling hills, ponds and trees.
 A map of the paths has been created, and copies are available on the west side of the parking lot.
 Park hours are dawn to dusk.

 For your safety, please be aware of the following: